Hiroreco/enreco-archive/recap-data/chapter2/day3/nodes/cecilia-c2d3.md

 After regaining her wits, Cecilia proposes that Gonathon become her [best man, maid of honor, and best wolf](https://www.youtube.com/watch?v=Icdii90_vSA&t=5938s) at the eventual wedding.
 After a moment of respite, and despite the storm in her heart, she agrees to assist Gonathon with Star Site Elpis, alongside Nerissa and Princess Bijou.

 They work together to defeat the Stain King once more and uncover a hidden artifact known as the [Caesura of Despair](https://www.youtube.com/watch?v=Icdii90_vSA&t=10650s).
-The party celebrates at the HPO's house, a welcome respite for Immerkind as she shares a beautiful moment surrounded by her friends and comrades.
+The party celebrates at the Hot Pink One's house, a welcome respite for Immerkind as she shares a beautiful moment surrounded by her friends and comrades.

 After a brief moment of respite and retooling, the Wolfpack Team (Gonathon, Mordan, Cecilia, and Karia) departs for the Stronghold Ruin to rescue The Outlander.
 Cecilia slays countless stains and solves [difficult puzzles](https://www.youtube.com/live/Icdii90_vSA?si=2MtGJDNGarHGSAuW&t=16129) utilizing her +99 INT to reach the end of the dungeon.
 After the challenge, the team celebrates at Mordan's reputable establishment and [parties in Mordan's pit](https://www.youtube.com/live/Icdii90_vSA?t=17430s).